aeternity/protocol/channels/ON-CHAIN.md

 ### `channel_close_solo`

-In order to close a channel unilaterally, a user has to send a `channel_close_solo` transaction.
+In order to close a channel unilaterally, a participant has to send a `channel_close_solo` transaction.
 This is only necessary if one peer stops responding but can also be used by an malicious peer trying to close a channel with a state that hasn't been agreed on by all participants.